Dragon2fly/logger_tt/README.md

    ```

 # changelog
+## 1.3.2
+* change extended ascii dash ` － ` to normal dash `-`
+so that it is displayed consistently in different encoding

 ## 1.3.1
-* change extended ascii vertical bar `├` to normal bar `|`
+* change extended ascii vertical bar ` ├ ` to normal bar `|`
-so that it is displayed consistently in different fonts
+so that it is displayed consistently in different encoding

 ## 1.3.0
 * Exception analyzing now fetch full multi-line python statement.